bode-fun/does-it-fail/README.md

 # Does it fail? - A comparison of error handling in different languages

 These are small examples to showcase how different languages handle errors.
 The goal is to find out how strict the language is in enforcing error handling.
+This is not meant to be a scientific in any way, shape or form.
+It is just me, experimenting with different languages.

 ## The example